jedthehumanoid/cardcabinet/README.md

 ## Non goals

-Card cabinet is **not** a system where notes can reference each other in a infinite hierarchy like [Org mode](https://orgmode.org) or [Roam](https://roamresearch.com).
+Card cabinet is **not** a magical system where notes can reference each other in a infinite hierarchy like [Org mode](https://orgmode.org) or [Roam](https://roamresearch.com).
 The idea here is to actually simplify and remove relationships from cards themselves.